Q. What is the best way to get my waders to you?

 3Q.
 How long will it take?

 A. It really depends on the waders.
-Simple seam leaks take just a few days, so perhaps a week from sending them to getting them back.
+Simple seam leaks take just a few days, so perhaps 10 days from sending them to getting them back.
 More complex problems, perhaps seams leaks and a few pin holes will take about a couple of weeks.
 However if the waders have over 100 pin holes, sock and seam leaks, or mouse damage it could take a month to get them airtight.
 If you need the for a certain date please tell me, and I will do my very best.
 I have waders available for when your waders cannot make the deadline.
 Very cold weather slows glue curing time and wader drying times, and this slows our whole process down.
+I always ask for 2 weeks, but few waders should take that long.

 4Q.
 What warranty do you offer?